The blueberry fertilizer you use to feed your blueberry bushes shouldn’t be just any old fertilizer.

-And because they have shallow, fibrous root systems, you could easily damage your blueberry plants by applying too much fertilizer – particularly if you’re applying a synthetic, salt-based fertilizer.
+That's because they have shallow, fibrous root systems.
+You can easily damage your blueberry plants by applying too much fertilizer – particularly if you’re applying a synthetic, salt-based fertilizer.

-Since blueberries also require a very acidic soil pH, it’s also very important that the blueberry fertilizer you use does not raise the soil pH.
+Blueberries require a very acidic soil pH to be productive and healthy.
+That's why it’s very important that the blueberry fertilizer you use does not raise the soil pH.

-Your best bet for choosing a blueberry fertilizer would be to select one that is mixed specifically for acid-loving plants.
+The best bet for feeding your blueberry plants?
+Choose a fertilizer that is mixed specifically for acid-loving plants.

 And most of these fertilizers will also provide a balance of macro and micronutrients.
 So you won’t have to worry about whether you’re feeding your berry bushes a balanced diet.